Search This Site

 Schedule a Consultation

 Register for an Event

 Last updated: 8/12/22

 The Center for Teaching Excellence is committed to centering equity and justice in all areas of our work.
 We believe that teaching and educational development should be anti-racist and anti-oppressive.
 It should actively work to dismantle systems and practices that marginalize Black, Indigenous, and other students and faculty of color, as well as members of other minoritized groups, in higher education spaces.

 We acknowledge that we have not lived up to these commitments.
 Too often we have treated attention to equitable and inclusive pedagogies as a piece of our work rather than as its core, and we have not consistently promoted practices that explicitly support the work, learning, and well-being of BIPOC faculty and students.

-We commit to revising all CTE programs to center equity and justice, including through drawing more heavily on the work of BIPOC scholars, advocating for and modeling critical and anti-oppressive pedagogies, and designing programming that surfaces and aims to counteract the structures that have failed to serve BIPOC and other minoritized students and faculty.
+We are committed to revising all CTE programs to center equity and justice, including through drawing more heavily on the work of BIPOC scholars, advocating for and modeling critical and anti-oppressive pedagogies, and designing programming that surfaces and aims to counteract the structures that have failed to serve BIPOC and other minoritized students and faculty.

 Much of our work as educational developers relies on core practices, including facilitation and consultation.
 We are also active teaching faculty, and we practice in our own classrooms the pedagogies we advocate in our programming.
 In both of these arenas, we recognize that disrupting whiteness, surfacing power imbalances, centering the experiences of BIPOC faculty and students, and other anti-racist practices are skills that must be developed and practiced.